 Unexpected Sight: At the midway point in the trip, the locomotive is turned on a hand-operated turntable, and then turned again at the final stop at the Hyde Park depot.

 Open: Through the end of October.

 Moving on now from the “iron horses” (that would be the steam locomotives) to the trusty steeds at Red Ridge Ranch, where they have an October special that includes pumpkin painting with a pumpkin of your choice, a corn maze, tractor-drawn hayride, petting zoo, and hay maze.
-The cost for all that is $20 per person.
 Red Ridge Ranch is located 25 minutes from Wisconsin Dells in Mauston.

 Ride On: The one-hour guided trail rides here take you through 250 acres of rolling farmlands and wooded hills.
-Cost is $35 per person for horseback riding.
+Prices can be found on their website.

 Open: The fall special runs through the end of October.